openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/description.rst

 Overview of the Kaminario Cinder plugin
 =======================================

-The Kaminario cinder fuel plugin helps configure Kaminario iSCSI and FC cinder drivers for Kaminario K2 All-Flash arrays in Mirantis Fuel OpenStack setup.It enables configuration of one or many Kaminario K2 backends.
-It installs the “krest” python library on cinder-volume node which is prerequisite for Kaminario iSCSI and FC cinder drivers.It enables configuration of various cinder and Kaminario specific options.
+The Kaminario Cinder Plugin for Fuel  assists in the configuration of the Kaminario Cinder driver for Kaminario K2 All-Flash array.
+The plugin enables configuration of one or many Kaminario K2 back-ends by installing the “krest” python library on cinder-volume node which is prerequisite for Kaminario iSCSI and FC cinder drivers.

 Software prerequisites
 ----------------------

-To use the Kaminario Cinder plugin, verify that your environment meets the following prerequisites:
+To use the Kaminario Cinder plugin for Fuel, verify that your environment meets the following prerequisites:

 ============================  ======================================
 Prerequisites                 Version/Comment